Sam Elliott: Personal life

 Elliott married actress Katharine Ross in 1984, becoming her fifth husband.
 They have a daughter, Cleo, who is a musician in Malibu, California.
-Ross and Elliott live on a seaside ranch in Malibu, which they purchased in the 1970s.
+Ross and Elliott live in a seaside home in Malibu, which they purchased in the 1970s.
 Elliott also maintains a property in the Willamette Valley in Oregon.
-Following his mother's death in 2012 at the age of 96, he also took ownership of his childhood home in northeast Portland.
+Following his mother's death in 2011 at the age of 96, he also took ownership of his childhood home in northeast Portland.